-We refer to Mobility as the degree to which a joint can move before being restricted by surrounding tissues.
+Mobility is the degree to which a joint can move before being restricted by surrounding tissues.

 Not all the joints taught are considered mobility joints.

-Starting from the big toes joint, and moving up the body, to the upper cervical joints, we can count one mobility joint alternating with the stability joint, one after the other one.
+Starting from the big toes joint and moving up the body to the upper cervical joints, we can count one by one a mobility joint alternating with a stability joint.

 So this would be like this:

 - Knee – S

 - Hip – M

 - Tarsal – S